Best Disability Discrimination Lawyers in Los Angeles, CA

 Discrimination takes many different forms and can happen to anyone at any time.
 Some of the most common types of disability discrimination our Los Angeles disabilities attorneys have helped fight include:

 - Harassment, including being treated in an antagonizing way that is offensive

 Which Laws Protecting Employees Against Work Disability Discrimination

 Designed for several purposes, the primary goal of the ADA is to establish standards that create a more inclusive world for individuals with disabilities.
 Discriminatory physical barriers have given way to readily accessible designs in new construction, and, when readily achievable, existing structures are required to be altered as well.

-Likewise, employers have a legal duty to make reasonable accommodations for their employees, as well as an obligation to remove architectural and other barriers when such action is readily achievable.
-This includes:
+Likewise, employers have a legal duty to make reasonable accommodations for their employees and remove architectural and other barriers when such action is readily achievable, which includes:

 - Installing ramps for wheelchair, walker, and motorized scooter use

 - Installing grab bars in toilet stalls